 Disadvantages of e-learning

-Despite many advantages, e-learning classes have also the dark side.
+Despite many advantages, e-learning classes have also a dark side.

 The lack of control